 A hand up in tackling worklessness, promoting social mobility and aspiration by equipping local residents with the necessary skills and experience to achieve their employment goals with confidence and dignity.

 Food Hygiene Courses

 Energy Saving Workshops

-To tackle the cost-ofliving crises we delivered a number of Energy Saving Workshops for local people.
+To tackle the cost-of-living crises we delivered Energy Saving Workshops for local people.